Paanajärvi National Park

 Paanajärvi National Park is a Russian national park in the Loukhsky District of northwestern Republic of Karelia, in northwestern Russia.

 The park was established in 1992.
 It has received a PAN Parks certificate.

 Geography

-Paanajärvi National Park is located in the Maanselka hills of Karelia Region, along the Finnish–Russian border, northern Europe.
+Paanajärvi National Park is located in the Maanselkä hills of Karelia Region, along the Finnish–Russian border, northern Europe.

 It protects 1043.71 km2 of pristine Scandinavian and Russian Taiga ecoregion forest habitats, lakes, and rivers.
 Nuorunen, the highest point of Karelia, is located in the park area.

 Oulanka National Park

 Oulanka National Park is adjacent on the west along the border, within Finland, with contiguous protection of this Karelian Taiga habitat.